michaeldexter/occambsd/README.md

 -z (Create ZFS image)
 ```

-occambsd.sh will prompt to launch imagine.sh but it can be used indepenently:
+occambsd.sh will prompt to launch imagine.sh but it can be used independently:

 ```
 sh imagine.sh